UoB-COMSM0166/2025-group-30/README.md

 However, as the number of screens grew, this became increasingly difficult to maintain.
 To solve this, we impletemented a state management class - `ScreenManager` which emcompasses different screens such as the game screens and home screens, and each of the game screen has their respective target score screen, level up screen etc. The `ScreenManager` also maintains a `currentScreen` property and has methods to change and display the current screen.

 # 7.Evaluation

+- 15% ~750 words
+- One qualitative evaluation (your choice)
+- One quantitative evaluation (of your choice)
+- Description of how code was tested.

 To ensure a balance between functionality and usability during the game development process, we chose to combine both qualitative and quantitative evaluation methods.
 Qualitative analysis helped us identify issues within the game, while quantitative evaluation provided insights into user perceptions, guiding us to iteratively improve the design.
 ## 7.1 Qualitative Evaluation - Heuristic Evaluation